-Sliced air fryer pork belly on a blue plate.
+Sliced crispy air fryer pork belly on a wooden cutting board.

 What do you need?